JakDan03/A-few-words-about-me/README.md

 Jakub Danelski (@JakDan03) here! 🤠
-- I'm at the beginning of my coding "career", I'm searching for new experiences 🥊
+- I'm at the beginning of my coding career, I'm searching for new experiences 🥊
 - I've started with C++ and VBA basics 🔨
 - Now I develop my Python skills and get to know Pandas utilities 🐍
 - Hope my skills will become useful at some point 🙃